Emil Roback: AC Milan

 On 14 August 2020, Roback completed a transfer to Italian Serie A club AC Milan.
 The transfer fee was reportedly set at around 15-20 million Swedish kronor (approximately £1.3-1.8 million).
 On January 13, 2022 he made his first team debut, as a substitute, playing the final minutes of a 3–1 victory against Genoa in the Coppa Italia.

+Loan to Nordsjælland

 On 31 August 2022 it was confirmed, that Roback had joined Danish Superliga club Nordsjælland on a season-long loan deal, with a reported purchase option of €2 million.
+However he only featured once with the team at the Danish Cup, and once with the reserve team, subsequently his loan was cut short before the season concluded.

+Loan to IFK Norrköping

+In March 2023, Roback returned to Swedish Allsvenskan club IFK Norrköping on a season-long loan deal, the club where he had spent time as a youngster.

+Muangthong United

+On 15 July 2024, Roback signed with Muangthong United of the Thai League 1.

 International career

-Roback has represented his nation Sweden at the under-17 level.
+Roback has represented his nation Sweden at the under-16, under-17 and under-19 levels.